juju/docs/src/en/developer-debugging.md

 ### charms.reactive command

-There is a commandline charms.reactive tool that can help with debugging charms.
+There is a command line charms.reactive tool that can help with debugging charms.
 You can use it to view, set and clear flags **within a debug-hooks session**.

 !!!
 Note: Charms built with older versions of the reactive framework might